 Methods: In a quasi-experimental study, community women from two under-privileged communities were trained in data gathering, teaching healthy child-rearing practices, basic counseling skills, and screening for anxiety/depression by using an indigenously developed questionnaire, the Aga Khan University Anxiety and Depression Scale (AKUADS).
 The diagnosis was further confirmed by a clinical psychologist using DSM IV criteria.
 After obtaining consent, 420 women were screened and 102 were identified as having anxiety/depression.
 Screening was carried out after 1, 2, 6, 12, 18, 24 and 30 months of a live birth.
 Only 62 out of 102 agreed to be counseled and received eight weekly sessions.
 AKUADS was re-administered at 4 weeks and 8 weeks after the beginning of counseling, this was followed by the clinical psychologist's interview for confirmation of response.
 After recovery, screening was continued every 3 months for detection of recurrence throughout the study period.
 Out of the women who had declined counseling 12 agreed to retake AKUADS after 4 and 8 weeks of diagnosis.
 Independent samples t-test, chi-square test, Repeated Measures ANOVA and Kaplan Meier technique were used for the analysis.

 (2010).
 Effectiveness of counseling for anxiety and depression in mothers of children ages 0-30 months by community workers in Karachi, Pakistan: a quasi experimental study.
-BMC Psychiatry, 10, 57-57.
+BMC Psychiatry, 10(57), 1-9.

 Available at: https://ecommons.aku.edu/pakistan_fhs_mc_fam_med/16

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.